-- > Basis of preparation and accounting policies > 1 - those to be measured at amortised cost (AC).
+- those to be measured subsequently at fair value (either through OCI, or through profit or loss); and - those to be measured at amortised cost (AC).

 At initial recognition, ING Group measures a financial asset at its fair value plus, in the case of a financial asset not at FVPL, transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss (FVPL) are expensed in the statement of profit or loss.